London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Why Searching for "The Perfect Home" is a Financial Liability in London

-Real estate television has done a massive disservice to the modern home buyer.
+Real estate television has done a quiet disservice to an entire generation of home buyers.

-It has trained an entire generation to walk into a property and look for quartz countertops, subway tile backsplashes, and the perfect shade of grey paint.
-It has turned buying a home into an emotional quest for an aesthetic.
+It has trained people to walk into a property and immediately scan for quartz countertops, subway tile backsplashes, and the right shade of grey paint.
+It has turned one of the largest financial decisions of a person's life into an emotional search for an aesthetic — and in London, Ontario's current market, that mindset has a real dollar cost.

 The Cosmetic Trap

-When you focus on aesthetics, you are almost always paying a premium for someone else’s taste.
+When you focus on finishes, you are almost always paying a premium for someone else's taste.

-Before you ever submit an offer, you must stop looking at the kitchen island and ask yourself one ruthless, highly analytical question:
+Before you submit an offer, stop looking at the kitchen island and ask yourself one honest question:

-"If life changes and I am forced to sell this property in three years during a down market, who is my guaranteed buyer, and does this home possess the intrinsic value required to protect my original equity?"
+"If life changes and I am forced to sell this property in three years during a down market — who is my buyer, and does this home have what it takes to protect my original equity?"

 Read